u-gohil/React-Template/README.md

 - This project also includes React testing-library set up

 - Lighthouse ci intergration added into the project.
 Run `lhci autorun` to view reports.

+- GraphQL has been added to experiment with querying data

 ### 🔧How to Run the App